 Only, as the Lord has assigned to each one, as God has called each, in this manner let him walk And so I direct in all the churches.1 Corinthians 7:17(NASB)

-Some important issues about marriage and its wider implication are considered in this chapter, and Paul answers many questions that are often raised in connection with marriage.. and he gives some important guidelines to believers.
+Some important issues about marriage and its wider implication are considered in this chapter, and Paul answers many questions that are often raised in connection with marriage, and gives some important guidelines to believers.

-In a detailed discourse on Christians relationships, Paul addresses the issues of marriage to unsaved partners, parents of young women of marriageable age, the responsibilities within marriage and the question of single Christians, together with celibacy and spirituality.
+In a detailed discourse on Christian relationships, Paul addresses the issues of marriage to unsaved partners, parents of young women of marriageable age, the responsibilities within marriage, and the question of single Christians, together with celibacy and spirituality.

-Christians are not to be united with unbelievers in marriage, but are to be, married in the Lord.
-However, he recognizes that a problem arises if someone is saved after having married an unbeliever.
+Christians are not to be united with unbelievers in marriage, but are to be married in the Lord.
+However, he recognises that a problem arises if someone is saved after having married an unbeliever.
 Should they stay or leave?
-Should they remain or get a divorce and what about their children?
+Should they remain or get a divorce, and what about their children?

-Paul gives a variety of answers on certain issues, and suggests alternatives, depending on each individual circumstance.
-Depending on the attitude and desires of the remaining, unsaved partner in such a marriage, caused Paul to make a number of recommendations and suggestions.
+Paul gives a variety of answers on certain issues and suggests alternatives depending on each individual circumstance.
+Depending on the attitude and desires of the remaining, unsaved partner in such a marriage causes Paul to make a number of recommendations and suggestions.

-In short, Paul's broad instruction to newly saved Christians, is not to immediately remove oneself from marriage to an unbeliever, but wherever possible to remain, and pray that the Lord might use the relationship to work out His plans and purposes in both their lives – in His time and in His way.. and for His greater glory.
+In short, Paul's broad instruction to newly saved Christians is not to immediately remove oneself from marriage to an unbeliever, but wherever possible to remain, and pray that the Lord might use the relationship to work out His plans and purposes in both their lives in His time, in His way, and for His greater glory.

 Heavenly Father, thank You for my life and for the gifts and graces that have been given me from above.
-May I walk in a way that honours You in my marriage, my home and my church family.
-May I conduct myself in the situation to which You have assigned me.
-May my choices in life be wise and honourable and may I become increasingly conformed into Christ’s image and likeness, so that others may see Jesus in me, to the glory of His name.
+May I walk in a way that honours You in my marriage, my home, and my church family.
+May I conduct myself well in the situation to which You have assigned me.
+And may my choices in life be wise and honourable, as I become increasingly conformed into Christ’s image and likeness.
+I pray that others will begin to see Jesus in me, to the glory of His name.
 This I ask in Jesus' name, AMEN.